David-P-Molina/classic_literature_yoda_translator/README.md

 # Classic Literature -> Yoda Translator

 Welcome to the Classic Literature -> Yoda Translator (CL->YT)!
 This is for every person who has read a timeless piece of literature and thought to themselves, "I wonder how Yoda would read this?"
-When you access this app you are able to look at all user submitted classics and their translations.
-You also have the option of learning more about the authors through their biography and a list of user submitted work.
-If you would like to translate a piece of written history we ask that you signup/login to the database.
-This application uses the Yoda Translator API found here (https://funtranslations.com/api/yoda) and is subject to rate limitions.
+If you would like to translate a piece of written history we ask that you Sign-Up/Login to the database.
+This application uses the Yoda Translator API found here (https://funtranslations.com/api/yoda) and is subject to rate limitations.
 Since this is a project the API calls are limited to 60 API calls a day or 5 per hour.

 ## Installation